default

 I wanted to take the slow travel approach when I planned this trip.

-– I learned more about Vietnam and its culture other than just the tourist traps. ✅
+– I learned more about Vietnam and its culture beyond just the tourist traps. ✅

 – It allowed me to relish my surroundings, build a routine, and live like a local. ✅